blinxjs/blinx-docs/events.md

 # Events

+In any Blinx application, its not recommended to refer any module directly.
+Communication between modules should be through events only.
+Events is the primary way for the modules to communicate.

+#### Subscribe Events

+#### Publish Events

 While subscribing to any event, the module can mention three types of subscription to the events.

 These are basically three types of events